< back to all Color Science Essentials

 • Sending physical samples from one location to another for color verification, which takes up weeks of time

-• Mistakes discovered too late in the production process to be remedied.
-As a result, quality suffers
+• Mistakes discovered too late in the production process to be remedied and as a result, quality suffers

 • If mistakes are caught in time and new batches must be produced, this adds unexpected time and budget constraints